dividedmind/statistics-done-wrong/hiding.rst

 .. index:: p value; errors in calculation

 Wicherts and his colleagues decided they'd test this.
-They trawled through all the studies looking for common errors which could be spotted only by reading the paper, such as inconsistent statistical results, misuse of various statistical tests, and ordinary typos.
+They trawled through all the studies looking for common errors which could be spotted by reading the paper, such as inconsistent statistical results, misuse of various statistical tests, and ordinary typos.
 At least half of the papers had an error, usually minor, but 15% reported at least one statistically significant result which was